ThreeSixtyGiving/.github/developer.md

 8. After pull request approved merge
 9. Deploy to live

+## Pull requests / Git history
+Linear git history without merge commits is preferred.

+If a pull request/branch is out of date with `live` use "Update via rebase" in the GitHub interface or `$ git pull --rebase origin live` and then force push when happy)

 ## Git branch names
 If sole collaborator prefix the git topic branch name using your initials (or other known identifier) and a forward slash, for example `mw/fix_issue_102` .
 This helps to make sure ownership and uniqueness is communicated (especially when checking out branches locally/outside of github).